AleoNet/welcome/documentation/concepts/fundamentals/03A_transaction_fees.md

 ### Deployment Base Fee
 This is what you pay for deploying a program to the Aleo network.
 Deployment fees consist of the following parts:

-- There is a size cost, determined by the amount of raw bytes of your program.
+- **Storage Cost**: Determined by the amount of raw bytes of your program.
+The cost is calculated as `size_in_bytes × DEPLOYMENT_FEE_MULTIPLIER`, where `DEPLOYMENT_FEE_MULTIPLIER` is currently 1 millicredit per byte.
-- There is a namespace cost, the smaller your program name the more you pay.
+- **Namespace Cost**: The smaller your program name, the more you pay.
 There is no namespace cost if your program name is 10 characters or longer.
-- There is a synthesize cost to process your program.
-The more complicated operations which your program has, the more time it takes for the network to convert this to a circuit to create zero knowledge proofs for.
+- **Synthesis Cost**: To process your program into a circuit for zero knowledge proofs.
+The cost is based on the number of variables and constraints: `(num_variables + num_constraints)`.
+- **Constructor Cost**: The operations performed in the program's constructor are also accounted for in the deployment fee.
+The constructor currently has a 100× fee multiplier compared to the finalize cost.

 ### Execution Base Fee
 This is what you pay for executing program functions on the Aleo network.

-- There is a size cost, determined by the amount of raw bytes of your program.
-A quadratic fee kicks in above 5 KB.
+- **Execution Cost**: Determined by the amount of raw bytes of your execution transaction.
+For transactions smaller than 5,000 bytes (5 KB), the cost is linear: `size_in_bytes`.
+For larger transactions, a quadratic penalty applies: `size_in_bytes² / 5000`.
+This quadratic formula discourages excessively large transactions.
-- There is a finalize cost, determined by the amount of operations in your function's finalize scope.
+- **Finalize Cost**: Based on the operations performed in your function's finalize scope.
+Each operation has a specific cost in microcredits, including:
+  - Mapping operations (get, set, remove, contains)
+  - Hash operations (different costs for different hash functions)
+  - Cryptographic operations (ECDSA verification, etc.)
+  - Arithmetic and logical operations
+  - These per-operation costs vary depending on the consensus fee version.
-- There is no execution cost, because verifying the associated zero knowledge proof is cheap.
+- **Proof Verification**: There is minimal execution cost for proof verification, as verifying zero knowledge proofs is computationally cheap.
+The expected proof size is included in the cost calculation.

 ### Priority Fee
 Priority fees are optional fees that allow users to bid for higher transaction priority in the mempool.
 With the approval of [ARC-0005](https://github.com/ProvableHQ/ARCs/discussions/92), priority fees are now supported and effectively created a fee market for transaction ordering.